shellphish-support-syndicate/aixcc-finals-team-interviews/5---TeamAtlanta/transcript.md

 **Taesoo:** Yeah.
 So one of yeah one of the any total example right now in our lab is that when people doing reverse engineering or the time of hidden binary like unknown binary now people just copy and paste assembly to ChatGPT they realize it's better than IDA better than like JEB or what not they start relying on LLM every single workflow that we have in terms of reverse engineering or traditional software analysis it's a new...

 **Adam:** Yeah.
 Yeah.
-It's really crazy and and it's I think that's the beauty of this competition especially because it is in many ways kind of the the next level of the cyber grand challenge, right? is you have if a bunch of AI bros came in and you know were saying yeah it's a new world it's just a bunch of people saying this but we have seven teams full of some of the top program analysis researchers in the last several decades and they're saying this and that's I think that's one of the biggest values of of of this AIC.
+It's really crazy and and it's I think that's the beauty of this competition especially because it is in many ways kind of the the next level of the cyber grand challenge, right? is you have if a bunch of AI bros came in and you know were saying yeah it's a new world it's just a bunch of people saying this but we have seven teams full of some of the top program analysis researchers in the last several decades and they're saying this and that's I think that's one of the biggest values of of of this AIxCC.

 **Taesoo:** Yeah exactly.
 We are joking all the time.
-This best outcome of AIC is to convert the top hacker to the AI domain.
+This best outcome of AIxCC is to convert the top hacker to the AI domain.
 Just expose that.
 Yeah.
-It's not about the AIC CRS.
+It's not about the AIxCC CRS.
 What now?
 They're going to be outdated pretty quickly.
 This pace of AI is crazy.
 Now we open up.
 So we start working on those crazy stuff at the time and start integrating those our job.

-**Adam:** It also speaks to like the AIC as a competition catching wind right when these models because just like you said Taesoo I think us is very similar.
+**Adam:** It also speaks to like the AIxCC as a competition catching wind right when these models because just like you said Taesoo I think us is very similar.
 I was incredibly skeptical when when this came out, but I was like yeah, we should definitely do it.
 That that sounds like fun.
 Like why not do it, right?
 And like sure if fuzzing and program analysis is the best approach.
 Like that's awesome.
 But but then you know but then even like towards quals the students showed us some results and you're like wow it seems like it's kind of working and then as things got more and more it just got better and better and really kind of took off to this level level where a new model would come out and then boom we're patching things that we weren't able to patch before and it's just wild to me.

 **Yan:** Yeah.
 It's Go ahead.
 I I had a lot of conversations with kind of DARPA PMs and and so on in the in the interim between the the cyber challenge the ICC and I think one of the things that people point to is this exact effect back in the original cyber not non-cyber grand challenge the DARE held for self-driving cars right in the early days of of these grand challenges one of the biggest side effects that first challenge.
 No car made it to the finish line, right?
 It was like from some perspective it it was a failed challenge, but suddenly you had all of these top researchers that were now enthralled in self-driving cars and that leads directly to me taking a Waymo on the way here today, right?
 So, it's like, yeah, it's awesome.